● About (page)

 DANNI ZUVELA (Artistic Director) is a curator and writer based in Melbourne and the Gold Coast.

-With Joel Stern, Danni is Artistic Director of Liquid Architecture.
+With Joel Stern, Danni is Artistic Director/CEO of Liquid Architecture.
 Since 2004, Danni has co-directed the artists’ collective OtherFilm (co-founded with Joel Stern [Melbourne] and Sally Golding [London]).
 In 2013 she joined forces with the Gold Coast-based artist-run gallery The Walls, where worked as the Secretary, Curator and Deputy until 2018.
 At The Walls, she led programming and strategic initiatives, and she continues to generate socially-engaged experimental projects on the Gold Coast.
-Danni has an academic background, with a research PhD on experimental film and art history, teaching into her field, and publishing critical writing across a range of publications.
+Danni has an academic background, with a research PhD on experimental film and art history, teaching extensively into her field, and publishing critical writing across a range of publications.
 Danni’s research informs her curatorial work with interests in feminism, activism, ecology, language and performance.